What AI Changes

 The engineering of the future is interesting, as cheap and intelligent codegen unlocks projects and enterprises that would otherwise be laughed off.

-My mind has been marinating on some crazy ideas after stumbling on this piece about StrongDM (a company that spends over $1,000/day per engineer), and its technique and approach for generating ambitious software at a higher scale.
+My mind has been marinating on some crazy ideas after stumbling on this piece about StrongDM5 (a company that spends over $1,000/day per engineer), and its technique and approach for generating ambitious software at a higher scale.
 It is, indeed, fascinating to read their reports of commanding a swarm of software that is never reviewed - only its outputs are observed, to build a system that tests access permission correctness.
-Reminded me of stories from folks doing similar cloning stunts around the time Ralph Wiggum was discovered.
+Reminded me of stories6 from folks doing similar cloning stunts around the time Ralph Wiggum was discovered.
 Which is what Cursor and Claude had also been doing by building a browser and a GCC clone autonomously.

-These systems and approaches all share a common denominator - they all require concretely defined artifacts that can be used for objective source-of-truths (e.g., "can we build linux?", "coverage of wpt suite?", "do we have API parity with GitHub.com?", etc).
+These systems and approaches all share a common denominator - they all require concretely defined artifacts that can be used for objective source-of-truths (e.g., "can we build linux?", "coverage of wpt7 suite?", "do we have API parity with GitHub.com?", etc).

 AI autonomy scales where the oracle is cheap.
 The rest of software is still waiting for its oracle — which is, in the end, what accountability has always required of engineers too.